 The cause of MS is currently unknown.
 It is generally believed that MS is an autoimmune disease.
 Normally, your immune system helps to fight foreign invaders, such as viruses and bacteria.
 In an autoimmune disease, something triggers the immune system to attack itself.

-In MS, your body attacks the fatty coating, called the myelin sheath, on nerves in the brain, spinal cord, and eye area.
+In MS, your body attacks the fatty coating, called the myelin sheath, on nerves in the brain, spinal cord, and eyes.
 This causes scars to develop, which prevent the nerves from communicating as they should.
 This communication breakdown creates a range of symptoms from mild to severe, and from temporary to permanent.

 No two people experience MS exactly the same way.
 Certain treatments, like disease-modifying therapies (DMTs), can help slow the progression of disability associated with relapsing MS, and the time between relapses varies greatly.
 Currently, there is no cure.
 People with MS have it for life.Get some everyday tips for managing MS ›